amandazimms/ReduxPizzaParlor/README.md

 ### Installation

-There is a database.sql file to use to set up a database.
-After that once you fork and clone the repository, you should be able to run the server and client to be able to use the app.
+Fork and clone, and use the database.sql file to use to set up a local database.
+Run `npm run server` and `npm run client` (in two terminals).

 ## Usage